sillypears/quick-raffler/README.md

 # Quick Artisan Raffler

-Takes a list of emails, de-dupes and shuffles it, then picks x number of non-repeating winners
+It takes some stuff and then picks some stuff